The John F. Armstrong Collection at the Georgia Historical Society in Savannah

 A Clan na Gael (United Brotherhood) Letter, Dated May 4, 1887, from M. F. Kennedy of Charleston to John F. Armstrong about the Coercion Act in the London Parliament

-On 4 May 1887, real estate broker M. F. Kennedy (1844-1923) of Charleston, South Carolina wrote John F. Armstrong (1845-1893) a letter about a new coercion act.
+On May 4, 1887, real estate broker M. F. Kennedy (1844-1923) of Charleston, South Carolina, wrote John F. Armstrong (1845-1893) a letter about a new coercion act under consideration in the London Parliament.

 Fenians, British Spies, and John F. Armstrong in Paris